 Bluefin vs Yellowfin Tuna: Distribution

-The bluefin tuna has three native ranges that it inhabits, all according to the subspecies.
-The Atlantic bluefin can be in the Atlantic and Mediterranian seas.
-The Pacific bluefin can be in the northern Pacific Ocean but is believed to migrate to the south during the year.
-The southern bluefin is across the southern hemisphere of all the waters of the world between the lines 30°S and 50°S.
+The bluefin tuna has three native ranges that it inhabits that can be broken down according to the species.
+The Atlantic bluefin can be found in the Atlantic and Mediterranian seas.
+The Pacific bluefin can be found in the northern Pacific Ocean but is believed to migrate to the south during the year.
+The southern bluefin can be found across the southern hemisphere of all the world’s waters between the lines 30°S and 50°S.

 The yellowfin tuna is more widespread than any single bluefin species.
-They are in tropical and subtropical waters all around the world, including island regions like the Hawaiian Islands and the Caribbean.
+They are in tropical and subtropical waters worldwide, including island regions like the Hawaiian Islands and the Caribbean.

 Bluefin vs Yellowfin Tuna: Culinary price point

 The bluefin tuna may be the most sought-after commercial fish in the world.
 It is an extremely expensive fish, with the current record being a 600-lbs bluefin selling for $3 million at a Japanese auction.
-Japan is the primary consumer, that uses it in sashimi.
-Generally, Atlantic bluefin goes for upwards of $200 per pound.
+Japan is the primary consumer and most notably uses it in sashimi.
+Currently, Atlantic bluefin goes for upwards of $200 per pound.

 Bluefin vs Yellowfin Tuna: Conservation status

 The World Wildlife Foundation (WWF) lists the bluefin as Endangered.
-While the data may be convoluted, what is certain is that humans aren’t practicing ethical or sustainable fishing, especially when it comes to bluefin.
+While the data may be contested in some countries as misleading or convoluted, what is certain is that humans aren’t practicing ethical or sustainable fishing, especially when it comes to bluefin.
 The southern bluefin tuna is the most at risk of all the bluefin tuna.

-Yellowfin are more numerous and therefore not as high a priority for concern right now.
+Yellowfin are more numerous and not as high of a concern right now.
 Still, the WWF lists yellowfin as near threatened.
 These fish are coming under further stress as they are an alternative to bluefin and a higher quality option than many other species that are usually canned (albacore and skipjack).